 - Read this if you’re excited by the potential benefits of content marketing and you want to know more about how content marketing works — 7 min read

 - If you want to get your content marketing efforts organised, read this article that describes the differences between a content strategy and content marketing — 2 min read

-- Read how to write a great blog post if you’ve decided you want to try content marketing and you’re looking to write your first piece of new content to contribute to your strategy – 9 min read
+- Read 7 types of blog posts that drive sales if you’ve decided you want to try content marketing and you’re looking to write your first piece of new content to contribute to your strategy — 9 min read

 - If you’ve read this article and are still a little puzzled about what content marketing actually is, check out this article that describes exactly what content marketing is — 1 min read